seqscope/cartloader/docs/index.md

 ---

-## Cartloader: A Scalable Spatial Transcriptomics Pipeline
+## `cartloader`: A Scalable Spatial Transcriptomics Pipeline

 This document introduces `cartloader`, which is the core engine of our ecosystem.
 It provides a modular, reproducible tool to harmonize, integrate, analyze, and visualize raw high-resolution ST data across platforms.
-Usage examples are provided in the [Get Started](./vignettes/quickstart.md).
+Usage examples are provided in the [Get Started](./vignettes/quickstart/quickstart.md).
 Detailed descriptions of its workflow, inputs, outputs, and parameters are provided in the [Reference Pages](./reference/sge_convert.md).

 **Key Features**